 It is important to note that water should not be used until Step 5.

-Though we did not test this clean up process on Guar Gum, they possess the same properties and we are confident that the above method will yield the same results – a clean counter or floor.
+Though we did not test this clean up process on guar gum, it possesses the same properties, and we are confident that the above method will yield the same results--a clean counter or floor.